Wilson Spaces, Snaith Constructions, and Elliptic Orientations: Introduction

 The ring $R_{h,2k}$ is obtained by inverting the bottom cell $S^{2k} \to \Sigma^{\infty}_+ W_{h,2k}$, and we denote $R_{h,2\nu(h)}$ simply by $R_{h}$.

 The symbol $K(h)$ always denotes the homotopy associative, $(2p^h-2)$-periodic Morava $K$-theory associated to the Honda formal group law over $\Fp$.

-If $\Gamma$ is a finite height formal group over a perfect field $k$ of characteristic $p$, we let $E_{k,\Gamma}$ denote the associated Morava $E$-theory, which is a $2$-periodic $\Einfty$-ring spectrum.
+We will generally use $\Gamma$ to denote a finite height $h\geq 1$ formal group over a perfect field $k$ of characteristic $p$, with $n$-torsion schemes $\Gamma[n]$.
+We let $E_{k,\Gamma}$ denote the associated Morava $E$-theory, which is a $2$-periodic $\Einfty$-ring spectrum.
 We let $K_{k,\Gamma}$ denote the associated $2$-periodic Morava $K$-theory, which we view as a homotopy associative ring spectrum equipped with a homotopy ring map from $E_{k,\Gamma}$.

 We fix a $K(h)$-local splitting \cite[Lemma 3.8]{Westerland}

 and let $z \colon Z \to L_{K(h)} \suspinftypl \KFph$ denote the inclusion of the wedge summand.
 We also fix an isomorphism of $K(h)_*$-algebras